Slides 📊

 The 16 dairy cows serve as the experimental units.

-4. What are the factors of interest and their levels?
+3. What are the factors and their levels?

 The response variable is milk production, likely measured as the total volume of milk produced per cow over a specified time period (such as gallons per day or pounds per week).